-We need to create and work with upside-down maps, maps that offer a window through which we can each really see and understand each other’s history, perspectives and values.
+We need to create and work with an upside-down relationship map, maps that offer a window through which we can each really see and understand each other’s history, perspectives and values.
 Otherwise, we will tend, like many countries, to care more about who’s right than about how we can work things out so that we all win.

 Now, I know many of you have been working successfully with upside-down relationship maps for some time.
 Please take a moment to share your experience with us in a comment below, so that we can all benefit from your creativity!